remnrem/luna-doc/docs/ref/power-spectra.md

     be via [_lunaR_](../ext/R/index.md) however, where the `ldenoise()` function provides a simple interface for _any_ time series.
     It is mentioned here only for completeness.

+<h3>Methods</h3>

+Signal denoising is performed using the total variation (TV) minimization algorithm (Condat, 2013).
+The method seeks a piecewise-constant approximation to the input signal by minimizing the sum of squared deviations from the original signal subject to a penalty on the total variation — the sum of absolute differences between adjacent samples.
+The regularization parameter λ controls the tradeoff between fidelity to the original signal and smoothness of the output: larger values produce a more heavily smoothed, step-like result, while smaller values allow finer-scale variation to be preserved.
+This approach is well suited to extracting slowly varying trends from signals that contain abrupt transitions, such as envelopes of neural oscillations or overnight trajectories of spectral power.

 <h3>Parameters</h3>